© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval settlement 170m north east of Cusworth Hall is a scheduled monument protected by Historic England under reference 1019080.
 View the official record →

-Medieval settlement 170m north east of Cusworth Hall is a deserted medieval village site located in Yorkshire.
+Medieval settlement 170m north east of Cusworth Hall is a deserted medieval village site located in South Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019080.

 Medieval settlement 170m north east of Cusworth Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019080.